Ruhan-Cilliers/Capstone-task/README.md

 ### **Deploying the project using Docker:**
 * Run your command prompt and run pip with 'requirements.txt' to ensure all the necessary programs are installed.
 * Run docker build -t capstone-task and ensure your docker desktop app is open.
-* After this type docker run -p 8000:8000 capstone-task to in your cmd to run the program on a website.
+* After this type docker run -p 8000:8000 capstone-task to run the program on a website in your cmd.
 * Follow this link to view the program: http://localhost:8000